National Agrarian Party: The PNA on minorities

 The PNA nevertheless had various Jewish affiliates, including the Vianus, who probably believed that membership would complement their assimilation, and journalist Henric Streitman, who was primarily motivated by anticommunism.
 While Tudor Vianu co-chaired the PNA Studies Circle, alongside Petrovici, Streitman was appointed on the PNA's Executive Committee.
 They were joined by Jewish philosopher Iosif Brucăr, but only briefly.
 As Brucăr explained years later, he had resigned upon learning what the party actually stood for.
 Another leading party figure was Jewish businessman Leon Preiss, who chaired the PNA section in Bucharest's Black Sector and, in 1932, still referred to Goga as a friend of the Jews.
+Boldea, who now chaired the PNA section in Caraș, was married to a Bosnian Catholic woman of German, Italian, and possibly Jewish ancestry.

-The party remained open to other ethnic minorities: its branch in Durostor County, organized by M. Magiari and Pericle Papahagi, counted Turks, Bulgarians and Aromanians among its members.
+The party remained open to other ethnic minorities: its branch in Durostor County, organized by M. Magiari and Pericle Papahagi, counted Turks, Bulgarians and Aromanians among its members; Topciu, an ethnic Gagauz from Tomai in the Budjak, "managed to attract many of his brethren to the party."
 PNA sections in Bukovina were led by Petro Ivanciuc, Andriv Zemliuc and Necolai Palli, who were probably Ukrainian.
 Goga also had contacts within the Romani community, including activist Gheorghe A. Lăzăreanu-Lăzurică, who acted as an electoral agent for both the PNA and the Iron Guard.
 PNA politico Rădulescu was allegedly of Romani origin, and was attending Romani congresses in a private capacity.
 Such issues highlighted the schism between the two Romani organizations, respectively led by Lăzăreanu and Calinic Șerboianu.
 At the time, Șerboianu accused his rival of being Goga's puppet.